citp/privacy-policy-historical/g/gw/gwc/gwcu.org.md

 Definitions |
 Affiliates | Companies related by common ownership or control.
 They can be financial and non-financial companies.
-• Goldenwest Credit Union has no affiliates.
+• Goldenwest Credit Union and USU Credit Union a division of Goldenwest has no affiliates.
 Nonaffiliates | Companies not related by common ownership or control.
 They can be financial and non-financial companies.
-• Goldenwest Credit Union does not share with nonaffiliates so they can market to you.
+• Goldenwest Credit Union and USU Credit Union a division of Goldenwest does not share with nonaffiliates so they can market to you.
 Joint Marketing | A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
-• Goldenwest Credit Union doesn't jointly market.
+• Our joint marketing partners include insurance companies.
 Other Important Information
 For Alaska, Illinois, Maryland and North Dakota Members.
 We will not share personal information with nonaffiliates either for them to market to you or for joint marketing - without your authorization.